(a) Development is sustainable and encompasses the social, spiritual, cultural and economic well-being of the people.

 a) Treat all stakeholders with respect, honesty, dignity and courtesy at all times.

-b) Recognize the bi-cultural basis of Aotearoa/New Zealand society and be committed to fostering the spirit and upholding the principles of the Treaty of Waitangi.
+b) Recognise the bi-cultural basis of Aotearoa/New Zealand society and be committed to fostering the spirit and upholding the principles of the Treaty of Waitangi.

 c) Accurately represent its purpose and practice and cost structures to all stakeholders.